 9. Try a digital detox in the evenings

-Staring at your laptop screen all day is not a good thing for remote workers, so try and completely switch off from all of your electronic devices in the evening – this means no phone, no TV, no computer.
+Staring at your laptop screen all day is not a good thing for remote workers, so try and completely switch off all of your electronic devices in the evening – this means no phone, no TV, and no computer.

 Digital detox is great to minimize stress and help to switch off your mind after a busy day.

 Try playing a game with your family, cooking a meal, reading a book, or starting a new piece of artwork!

 10. Work smarter by listening to your body

 Our final tip for all of the remote workers out there is to listen to your body.

 Who knows us better than our own bodies?
 No one!
 If your body feels tired or unmotivated, you should listen to it and not just try to push through those feelings by continuing to work.